qxf2/streaming-data-gen/README.md

 - **Easy Integration**: Can be seamlessly incorporated into existing applications and workflows via simple HTTP requests to the provided endpoints.

 ## Usage
 The app is accessible at https://datagen.pythonanywhere.com.
-Users can access various endpoints to request streaming data with desired parameters.
+Append the desired endpoint to this base URL to access streaming data.
 The available endpoints include:

 - `/sine`: Generates a sine wave data stream.